-Our NCAAF Computer Picks are chosen using an algorithm that analyses historical sports data across college football to you the bets that offer the best value bets to beat the NJ Sportsbooks.
+Our NCAAF Computer Picks are chosen using an algorithm that analyses historical sports data across college football to you the bets that offer the best value bets to beat the online sports betting sites.
 In this article, we’ll provide you with our top NCAAF Computer Picks for Week 15.
 Furthermore, we have priced up the week 15 college football picks as a parlay should you wish to bump up your odds.

 Claim A Risk-Free Bet On These NCAAF Computer Picks

 Simply create a DraftKings Sportsbook account and place a bet (we suggest you use our Computer Picks!).
 If your bet busts, DraftKings will cover your stake up to $200!

 Utah Utes ML (-250) vs. Oregon Ducks – Total: 45.5

 Going into this season, Oregon was a darkhorse candidate to find its way into the College Football Playoff.
 Now, they’ll be looking to keep Utah out of potentially getting there themselves.
 The Utes made it all the way to the Pac-12 Championship Game last season but were without their two most important players on offense.